 Just because a client has a less than impressive credit rating doesn’t mean you can’t deal with them at all.
 As well as requiring payment upfront or at smaller intervals, you might also want to consider investigating credit insurance (at the client’s expense) although this can be costly.

 Prompt invoices = more chance of prompt payment

 Is invoicing something you schedule into your working life regularly, or does it tend to get pushed down the list of priorities?
 If you’re finding that you invoice irregularly, sometimes weeks or months after you’ve completed the work, then it increases the chance that the client will be equally “chilled” about paying you.

-A survey here at FreeAgent found that 78% of UK developers and designers had to wait over a month for payment, with 14% of those never having been paid at all.
-Delaying sending your invoice means adding more waiting time to getting paid, which could have a big impact on your cash flow.
+A survey here at FreeAgent found that 78% of UK developers and designers had to wait over a month for payment, with 14% of those having never been paid at all.
+Delaying sending your invoice means adding more waiting time to getting paid, which could have a significant impact on your cash flow.

 Chase unpaid invoices with confidence!

 Our survey also found that 20% of UK designers and developers avoided chasing an unpaid invoice because they were worried that it might damage their relationship with the client.
 It’s easy to feel awkward about chasing invoices, but it really is an unavoidable part of freelancing.

 You could remind the client a few days before the invoice is due if you feel comfortable doing so - many will appreciate the reminder, and it will make it easier to come back to the client straight after the late payment date if they miss it.

 If this all sounds like a lot of reminding, don’t forget that you can automate this whole process - some accounting software can schedule automated payment reminders on invoices, working away in the background to help you collect your money.